Ogoa/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 6
 This program contains a function that draws a straight line by printing '_' (_) 'n' number of times.
 The line should end with a new line character.
 If 'n' is 0 or less, only a new line character.

+7-print_diagonal.c
+Task 7
+This program contains a function that draws a diagonal line by printing '\' a given number of times.
+If 'n' is 0 or less, the functions should only print '\n'.